exercism/python/exercises/simple-cipher/README.md

 of randomness and ensuring that the key contains only lowercase letters.

-If someone doesn't submit a key at all, generate a truly random key of at least 100 characters in length.
+If someone doesn't submit a key at all, generate a truly random key of at least 100 alphanumeric characters in length.

 ## Extensions